jadounrahul/kartsnms/doc/Support/Environment-Variables.md

 # Environment Variables

-LibreNMS allows certain settings to be set via the environment or through the .env file.
+KartsNMS allows certain settings to be set via the environment or through the .env file.

 ## Database